 Blessing of the Aiken Hounds

-Tomorrow’s weather forecast is severe clear with patchy frost, warming up to the low 60’s by afternoon.
-Spectators need to give themselves at least 30 minutes to walk (the only option) from the South Boundary Entrance, a great way to observe Aiken’s fall colors at their peak.
-As you are hitting the trail in the late morning’s crisp air with the sun permeating your body, try to imagine the extraordinary effort by riders and staff that were up at the crack of dawn to make all of this happen.
-This does explain and justify the importance of carrying a flask.
+Horsemen and hounds prefer wet and cool weather to prevent the dragged fox scent from scattering off course.
+Spectators need to give themselves at least 30 minutes to walk (the only option) from the South Boundary Entrance.
+The fall colors are usually at their peak.
+Observe the extraordinary effort by riders and staff that were up at the crack of dawn to prepare for this special ceremony.
 There are wonderful photo ops, but please stay behind the taped section for your safety as well as the riders and horses.

 TALLY HO and HAPPY THANKSGIVING